 The improved sentiment is a result of increased merchandise export and import volumes and more new vehicles sold, Sacci report says

 The monetary policy committee increases the key policy rate to 6% from 5%

 Top swimmers have a rivalry that could develop into one of SA sport’s greatestt

 The Italian SUV outguns the Bentley Bentayga's record

 San Francisco — Tesla is selling about $2bn of common stock, taking advantage of its surging shares just two weeks after Elon Musk said raising capital did not make sense.

 Assuming underwriters exercise their option to purchase additional securities, the offering could bring in about $2.3bn in proceeds, Tesla said in a statement.
 That will help fund as much as $3.5bn in capital expenditures in 2020, a plan the company disclosed less than an hour earlier in a regulatory filing...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.